Laureano Márquez

-Laureano Márquez (4 July 1963 in Canary Islands), is a Spanish-born Venezuelan humorist and politologist.
+Laureano Olegario Márquez Pérez (born 4 July 1963 in Canary Islands) is a Spanish-born Venezuelan humorist and political scientist.

 Biography

-Marquez was born on the Spanish island of Tenerife, one of the Canary Islands, in 1963 and obtained a BA in Political Science from the Central University of Venezuela.
+Márquez was born on the Spanish island of Tenerife, one of the Canary Islands, in 1963 and obtained a BA in Political Science from the Central University of Venezuela.
 As an actor, he has played leading roles on radio and television, such as in Radio Rochela, Humor a Primera Vista, and Que Broma Tan Seria, and has written and performed in several plays, including La Reconstituyente, El Pantaletazo, and Laureamor y Emidilio.

 He is a writer of columns for several publications, among them the newspapers El Nacional and Tal Cual.
 He won the El Mejor Artículo Humorístico prize for best humorous article in 2001.
 He has written the humorous books, 'Se sufre pero se goza, El Código Bochinche and Amorcito corazón.